Ullaakut/nmap/README.md

 <!-- It allows not only to parse the XML output of nmap, but also to get the output of nmap as it is running, through a channel.
 This can be useful for computing a scan's progress, or simply displaying live information to your users. -->

-## It's currently a work in progress

-This paragraph won't be removed until the library is ready to be used and properly documented.

 ## Supported features

 - [x] All of `nmap`'s options as `WithXXX` methods.